 Tips for successful interactions

-Although on-lead greetings can be problematic, they are also necessary.
-It is not always safe or appropriate for dogs to be off-lead when meeting others, either due to the environment, issues with recall or due to the sociability/social skill level of the dog.
-By following the tips below, you can help your dog to feel comfortable and send out the right signals when meeting another dog.
+Although on-lead greetings can be problematic, they are also very necessary.
+It is not always safe or appropriate for dogs to be off-lead when meeting others, either due to the environment, issues with recall or due to the social behaviour of the dog.
+By following the tips below, you can use lead-handling skills to help your dog feel comfortable and send out the right signals when meeting another dog:

-- Using a harness is preferable to walking your dog on a collar for health reasons, but can also help with on-lead greetings.
+- Using a harness can also help with on-lead greetings.
 Pulling against a collar can cause your dog to adopt a posture which may appear threatening to others.
 The feeling of pressure around the neck will also cause feelings of discomfort which can make your dog more irritable with other dogs.

 - Always give your dog the freedom to choose not to greet the other dog if they don’t want to.
-Avoid walking them towards the other dog, or allowing the other handler to walk their dog over to yours.
-Instead, hang back and let your dog decide whether to move forward or not.
+Avoid walking them towards the other dog or allowing the other handler to walk their dog over to yours.
+Instead, let your dog decide whether to approach or not.
 If they choose not to greet, respect that choice and move on.
-Dogs are much better at reading other dogs than we are – your dog may be picking up on some subtle signals that you have missed!
+Dogs are much better at reading other dogs than we are; your dog may be picking up on some subtle signals that you have missed!

-- Keep all interactions brief.
-Dogs with very good social skills will self-interrupt every few seconds during an interaction, briefly looking away or doing something else before going back to interact again.
-Many dogs will need help doing this – too long without a pause and either dog may start to feel uncomfortable.
-If your dog doesn’t self-interrupt after about 3 seconds, call them away and reward them before letting them say hello again.
+- Dogs with very good social skills will self-interrupt every few seconds during an interaction.
+For example, they may sniff the other dog for a few seconds, briefly look away and then start sniffing again.
+Many dogs will need help doing this!
+When interactions last too long without a pause, tension can start to rise.
+If your dog doesn’t self-interrupt after about 3 seconds, call them away or distract them briefly before letting them say hello again.

-- Dogs will often circle each other whilst sniffing, which can cause the two leads to become tangled.
+- Dogs will often circle each other whilst sniffing; this is a good sign, but it can cause the two leads to become tangled.
 This can lead to conflict when the two dogs become stuck to each other and unable to create space!
-If your dog starts to circle, follow him round and preventing the leads from tangling together.
+If your dog starts to circle, follow him round and prevent the leads from tangling together.

 Remember, if you have any questions or concerns about your dog’s behaviour around other dogs, you can get in touch with us for free advice and support.